 Real-Time Change Data Capture

-Flow captures inserts, updates, and deletes from PostgreSQL the moment they happen—no polling or periodic syncs.
+Flow captures inserts, updates, and deletes from PostgreSQL the moment they happen—there is no polling or periodic syncs.
 This enables you to power dashboards, anomaly detection, and alerts with always-fresh data.

 ClickHouse-Native Streaming